phongnt57/phongnt57.github.io/_posts/2018-11-10-location-update-background-ios-event-kill-app-by-swipe-up.md

        }
    ```
-   LocationManager can be found in:https://gist.github.com/phongnt57/d290fd11fd4113b7d70ffb28e9d0294f
+   LocationManager can be found here :https://gist.github.com/phongnt57/d290fd11fd4113b7d70ffb28e9d0294f

  * Conclusion: I kill app but   with some test, found that location still not update.
 Don't be worry.
-When you move and change the location, the condition is trigger, and location will be update:
+When you move and change the location, the condition is trigger, and the app will wake up with location will be update:
               `locationManager.distanceFilter = 10; // meters`

    I am beginner with ios developement and beginner with writing tutorial (so if you have trouble
    with reading this article, comment and send to ngothaiphong94@gmail.com)